📝 Financial KPIs & management · ⏱️ 3 min read

 Current KPIs:

-Make your quarterly targets Specific, Measurable, Acceptable, Realistic, and Time-bound.
-Avoid vague targets like 'better profitability'.
+Make your targets Specific, Measurable, Achievable, Realistic, and Time-bound.
+Vague goals like 'improve profitability' won't drive action or results.

 • Reduce food cost from 35% to 32%